0xRivendell/sdk-js/README.md

-## Intents - Bytekode Labs
+## Rivendell - DeFI on Steroids.

-Enable intents on your dapp/smart contract wallet/eoa with this easy to use sdk.
+Supercharge your dapp with defi in < 5 lines of code.

 Follow the below steps: